boisgera/hereditarily-transitive-sets/Hereditarily Transitive Sets.md

 $$

 Ordinals are often defined as a distinguished class of well-ordered sets.
-This definition totally makes sense if you believe that ordinals shall first and foremost meant represent well-ordered sets up to an isomorphism (the ordinal associated to a well-order being its *order type*).
+This definition totally makes sense if you believe that ordinals shall first and foremost be used as canonical versions of well-ordered sets up to an isomorphism
+(the unique ordinal associated to a well-order being its *order type*).
 In this approach:

 #### Ordinals {#ordinal}
 A set is an *ordinal* if it is well-ordered by membership and transitive.